You are viewing a story from harrypotterfanfiction.com

-But just then the sound of breaking glass was heard.
+But just then the faint sound of breaking glass was heard.

-He turned toward the sound and saw two men rush into a low level apartment.
+He turned toward the noise and saw two men rush into a low level apartment.
 They nearly broke the door down, which caused it to bounce open and remain slightly ajar.

 Draco silently moved toward the door to find out what was happening.
 Could this be the place where she went to be Obliviated?